21 Sep All Things Irrigation

 “Smart irrigation” is the newest and most exciting home irrigation option.
 While smart irrigation is more costly than the rest of the irrigation systems previously discussed, it is by far the most effective and advanced option when it comes to home irrigation.
 Smart irrigation is comprised of an underground system controlled remotely via a smartphone app.
 These systems have the ability to switch water on and off in different parts of the lawn based on water levels in the soil.
 Even more impressive, smart irrigation apps are often connected to weather services that forecast and report rainfall and irrigate accordingly.
 In the beginning, this technology was sometimes problematic because of the unreliability of the weather services.
 As weather services become more and more advanced, though, smart irrigation reaps the benefits.
 Smart irrigation also has the capability to feature real-time images and footage of the yard so that the user can monitor irrigation activity.
 Additionally, smart irrigation allows the user the ability to turn the water on and off with just a few swipes and clicks.
 A few of the most popular smart irrigation systems are Gro 7™ and Rachio®.

 An understanding of each of these irrigation systems is key when choosing which is best for your yard.
 As our world becomes more and more connected via technology, advanced irrigation has become easier to use and more accessible than ever.
 At the same time, old-fashioned irrigation is still preferred by many homeowners and also serves as a viable option for some lawns.
-For further information about irrigation requirements and recommendations for your lawn, visit our irrigation page.
+For further information about irrigation requirements and recommendations for your lawn, visit our Lawn Irrigation Guide.